We’ll Love You Until You Can Love Yourself.

 Rocky Mountain Treatment Center is home for me.
 I came through these doors a broken, lost man who was swallowed by addiction.
 The amazing staff here helped me find a new life full of love, compassion and contentment, and helped restore my hope for a bright future.

-I am honored and grateful to be a part of the team, helping with outreach and serving clients as a Treatment Assistant.
+I am honored and grateful to be a part of the team, helping clients as our Case Manager and Alumni Coordinator.
 The people at Rocky Mountain Treatment Center have become my family.
 I have a deep spiritual and emotional connection to the Center, and I am passionate about facilitating the healing that it provides.

 Both Barry and Jeff were raised in upstate New York.
 Barry was a dear friend of Jeff’s parents, and later developed a close friendship with Jeff.